-I have a confession to make.
-I was never fully comfortable with people working from home more than a day a week.
+I have a confession to make: I was never fully comfortable with people working from home more than one day a week.
 There, I said it.

 I have a high-touch, highly-collaborative leadership style.
-I like real, human interface.
-The kind that relies on facial expression and body language to gain a full perspective of an issue, idea, project or feedback.
+I like real, human interaction — the kind that relies on facial expression and body language to gain a full perspective of an issue, idea, project, or feedback.
 Plus, I like the constant hum of conversation and friendly banter.
 And I live for a good burst of contagious laughter.

 It always worked out just fine to have individuals work remotely for a day or two a week.
 We’ve been doing it for years.
-However, now that our new reality is that EVERYONE works from home ALL THE TIME, I have some pivoting to do.
+However, now that our new reality is EVERYONE working from home ALL THE TIME, I have some pivoting to do.
 Maybe you do, too.

 If taking your company or your department from an on-site, face-to-face work environment to being completely remote was a jarring experience, here are a few things to keep in mind as you lead your team.
 Above all, you want to ensure they are engaged and productive while we ride out the coronavirus social distancing era.